When I found out I could make these No-Bake California Prune Power Balls as part of a sponsored post, I was like, you had me at “no-bake” ????

 And prunes are great just for a snack on their own, in a bento-box style lunch, or part of a Healthy Snack Tray.
 My youngest loves prunes and eats them just as is.

 And as you can imagine, they do wonders for his, ah, “gut health”.
 As a dietitian, it never ceases to amaze me how many people did not know that a healthy gut is such a big part of overall health!

-Your gut says a lot about your overall health and poor gut health has been linked to a variety of inflammatory diseases, including insulin resistance, diabetes and obesity.
+Your gut says a lot about you and your gut.
+Poor gut health has been linked to a whole bunch of inflammatory diseases, including insulin resistance, diabetes and obesity.

 Even for myself, I’ve really been on a rollercoaster ride with my own gut lately.
 After just testing positive for H. Pylori bacteria in my blood, I’ll now be going for a scope and biopsy to get to the bottom of my chronic heartburn and nausea that’s been going on for (I’m embarrassed to say) about 3 years?

 I would get through with symptom relief for heartburn but recently it’s gotten too much so hence the doc visit and now the tests and more tests.
 Apparently, they use the biopsy to see if there’s an active H. Pylori infection going on.
 (The blood test just tells me that I have been exposed to it at some point.
 Not necessarily at this moment.)

 And the scope is to look for ulcers.

 So we’ll see...in the meantime, I’m doing everything I can with my food to support a healthy gut!
 I’m cutting back on my wine (bit sad), I’m drinking lots of water and I’m really going for plant foods with tons of fibre and gut benefits.

 One serving of 5-6 California prunes has 3 grams of soluble and insoluble fibre to help me with my goal of a healthy gut so they're on regular rotation in my weekly on-line grocery order

 I love that they’re portable, healthy and sweet too.
 Always a bonus.